 - Savings – reducing the burden and costs of complying with regulations.

 Our Primary Authority Partnerships are proving to be a great success.
 They enable us to work proactively with business to provide Fire Safety advice in a way that gives assurance for both partners.
 This can increase business confidence and reduce the costs associated with regulatory compliance.

 We are currently in direct partnerships with the following organisations:

 We would be delighted to discuss the benefits of the partnerships for you and your business, so please come and talk to us if you are interested in joining the scheme, or even if you would just like to find out a little more.

-DWFRS recently formed a Primary Authority Partnership with Magna Housing.
-Ian Partington (project manager, Magna Housing) said: “We have worked hard to achieve a formal partnership with DWFRS through detailed auditing of our properties and fire safety processes to make sure all of our fire safety policies and procedures are robust enough to meet the requirements of the current legislation.
+When DWFRS formed a Primary Authority Partnership with Magna Housing, Ian Partington (project manager, Magna Housing) said: “We have worked hard to achieve a formal partnership with DWFRS through detailed auditing of our properties and fire safety processes to make sure all of our fire safety policies and procedures are robust enough to meet the requirements of the current legislation.
 We hope that this partnership will build on the strong relationship we already have with the DWFRS and support us to continually deliver and provide safe homes for our residents across all of our core operating areas.”

 How much will Primary Authority cost my business?

 A Primary Authority is entitled to recover its costs for developing and providing Primary Authority Advice, and for other work that it does to support a partnership under the scheme.
 However, it is not able to make a profit from these activities.
 The cost of joining the scheme will be dependent on how much work is done within your partnership.